RishrReddy/Maze-With-Monsters-Game/res/README.md

 ## About The Project

-We are back again with a new adventurous game "The World of Dungeons".
+We are back again with a new adventurous game "The World of Dungeons 2.0".
 The world for our game consists of a model, a network of tunnels and caves that are interconnected so that player can explore the entire world by traveling from cave to cave through the tunnels that connect them.
 Let's dive in and explore some cool features.
 The Dungeon is filled with Monsters (Otyughs), players can move through caves and shoot the otyughs using arrows.
 Players cannot enter caves with Otyughs.

 The game proceeds as follows: